patthoege/weather-app/README.md

 | Command/Combobox TypeError and Unclickable/Disabled items | TypeError |  When utilizing a Command component, Items are unclickable and disabled | Pin cmdk version to 0.2.1 in package.json [GitHub Issue](https://github.com/shadcn-ui/ui/issues/2944) and leverage `ul` and `li` to list.  |
 | ReferenceError: window is not defined | ReferenceError | Error encountered during build for React Leaflet | Refer to [StackOverflow Solution](https://stackoverflow.com/questions/77658930/having-referenceerror-window-is-not-defined-error-for-react-leaflet-during-buil/77664865#77664865) |
 | Errors during the build process in Next.js | Build Error | API routes relying on dynamic data fail during static rendering.
 Examples: `Error fetching forecast data` and `Error in getting pollution data` | Use `export const dynamic = 'force-dynamic'` in API route files, it solves the build error |

+More issues stories ressolved are also documented [here](https://github.com/patthoege/weather-app/issues?q=is%3Aissue+is%3Aclosed)

 [Back to top](<#table-of-contents>)